-- Policy 1.0 Challenge to Excellence exists so that students have an educational choice to achieve academic and personal excellence. - 1.1 All C2E students will be prepared to advance to the next stage of their academic careers. - 1.2 C2E Students will be prepared for a complex global future. - 1.3 C2E students will exhibit the aptitude and principles indicative of respectable community leaders. - 1.4 C2E Students demonstrate an aptitude, and/or an appreciation, for culture and community. - 1.5 Middle School graduates demonstrate leadership, citizenship, and entrepreneurial skills. - 1.6 Community members value and support the Challenge to Excellence Charter School.
+- Policy 1.0 Challenge to Excellence exists so that students have an educational choice to achieve academic and personal excellence.

+- Policy 1.1 The goal of C2E is that all students will be prepared to advance to the next stage of their academic career.

+- Policy 1.2 C2E students will be prepared to function in a complex global technological world.

+- Policy 1.3 C2E students will demonstrate aptitude and adhere to principles indicative of respectable community leaders.

+- Policy 1.4 C2E students have the opportunity to experience and engage in health, culture, community and service activities.

+- Policy 1.5 C2E students will have an opportunity to explore various vocations and careers.

+- Policy 1.6 Community members will value and are aware of Challenge to Excellence Charter and are pursued to support the School.

-Category II: Management Limitations
+- Category II: Management Limitations

 - Policy 2.0 General Executive Constraint

-- 2.1 Treatment of Students/Public
+- Policy 2.1 Treatment of Students/Public

-- 2.2 Treatment of Faculty/Staff/Volunteers
+- Policy 2.2 Treatment of Faculty/Staff/Volunteers

-- 2.3 Financial Conditions & Activities
+- Policy 2.3 Financial Conditions & Activities

-- 2.4 Asset Protection
+- Policy 2.4 Asset Protection

-- 2.5 Financial Planning & Budgeting
+- Policy 2.5 Financial Planning & Budgeting

-- 2.6 Compensation & Benefits
+- Policy 2.6 Compensation & Benefits

-- 2.7 Emergency Executive Succession
+- Policy 2.7 Emergency Executive Succession

-- 2.8 Council Awareness & Support
+- Policy 2.8 Council Awareness & Support

-Category III: COUNCIL-MANAGEMENT Delegation
+- Category III: Council Management Delegation

 - Policy 3.0 Governance-Management Connection

-- 3.1 Unity of Control
+- Policy 3.1 Unity of Control

-- 3.2 Accountability of the Director
+- Policy 3.2 Accountability of the Director

-- 3.3 Delegation to the Director
+- Policy 3.3 Delegation to the Director

-- 3.4 Monitoring Director Performance
+- Policy 3.4 Monitoring Director Performance